openflighthpc/flight-desktop-server/docs/routes.md

 Start a new vnc session with the given `desktop` type.

 *BUG NOTICE*: The `port` is not currently being returned by the request due to internal limitations.
-Until such time this bug is fixed, the port SHOULD be determined using a standard `GET Show` request.
+Until such time as this bug is fixed, the port SHOULD be determined using a standard `GET Show` request.

 ```
 POST /sessions